Harvs/PDF-Tools/DeveloperGuide.md

-# Stirling-PDF Developer Guide
+# PDF Tools Developer Guide

 ## 1. Introduction

-Stirling-PDF is a robust, locally hosted, web-based PDF manipulation tool.
-This guide focuses on Docker-based development and testing, which is the recommended approach for working with the full version of Stirling-PDF.
+PDF Tools is a robust, locally hosted, web-based PDF manipulation tool.
+This guide focuses on Docker-based development and testing, which is the recommended approach for working with the full version of PDF Tools.

 ## 2. Project Overview

-Stirling-PDF is built using:
+PDF Tools is built using:

 - Spring Boot + Thymeleaf
 - PDFBox